Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Weird/overly ambitious stuff**

 * The final boss being inspired by M. Industries.
-Inside Ronin's spaceship (built out of antientropic force), farm tokens on 4 plates while being assailed by the Harmony, and buy upgrades in the form of pushable boxes to give more firepower to Ronin's squad.
+Inside Ronin's spaceship (built out of negentropic force), farm tokens on 4 plates while being assailed by the Harmony, and buy upgrades in the form of pushable boxes to give more firepower to Ronin's squad.

 * Ronin's weapon should be a big-ass war vacuum.